-In 50 years, the concentration of CO2 in the atmosphere should reach 450-550 ppm (parts per million) against the current value of 375 ppm.
-This increase does not only bring about the global warming of the planet, but it also influences plants.
+In 50 years, the concentration of CO2 in the atmosphere is expected to reach 450-550 ppm (parts per million) against the current value of 375 ppm.
+This increase not only leads to the warming of the planet by the greenhouse effect, but it also influences plants.

-The Institute of Agrarian Ecology of the FAL (Federal Agricultural Research Establishment) in Braunschweig (Lower Saxony) is studying these effects in expensive greenhouses with open-field growing conditions where the CO2 content can be mastered. of the atmosphere.
-Experiments were carried out on forage plants and cereals in a higher CO2 atmosphere (550-650 ppm) and they showed that at these concentrations, the plants had a reduced nitrogen content and consequently produced fewer proteins. .
-Not only is the nutrient quality of plants decreasing, but the agrarian ecosystem is likely to change with a change in
+The Agrarian Ecology Institute of the FAL (Federal Agricultural Research Establishment) in Brunswick (Lower Saxony) is studying these effects in expensive greenhouses combining the growing conditions in open fields, where the CO2 content can be controlled. of the atmosphere.
+Experiments have been carried out on forage plants and cereals in an atmosphere higher in CO2 (550-650 ppm) and they have shown that at these concentrations, the plants have a reduced nitrogen content and therefore produce less protein. .
+Not only does the nutritional quality of plants decrease, but the agrarian ecosystem risks being modified with a modification of the

 growth, survival and spread of herbivorous insects and parasites.
 This can also have an effect on litter decomposition and soil mineralization.